Elva 200 Ford and BMC Formula Junior.

 History

-This Elva was originally raced by Chuck Dietrich in the U.K. in 1960.
+This Elva is understood to originally have been raced by Chuck Dietrich in the U.K. in 1960.
 He drove the Elva to a third place finish out of 30 cars in the 1960 British Empire Trophy race held at Silverstone.
 Dietrich finished behind the Lotus 18’s of Henry Taylor and Peter Arundell, and ahead of Trevor Taylor and Denny Hulme.
 Dietrich also raced the car in the Stuart Evans Trophy race at Brands Hatch in October of 1960, but suffered a DNF.

-Many years later the car was discovered in the U.S. in Indiana.
+Years later the Elva was discovered in the U.S. in Indiana.
 In 2005 a full restoration was undertaken.
 The car has since been campaigned in historic races along with two other Elva 200’s.

 Only 20 of these cars were built, and there appears to be only three left in the U.S. The total number of remaining survivors is unknown.